arungudelli/angularjswiki/content/en/angular/Creating-Progress-Spinner-in-Angular/index.md

 {{< figure src="Twitter like circular indicator.png" title="twitter loading spinner" alt="twitter loading spinner">}}

 Now we will learn how to create such progress indicator using mat-progress-spinner.

-## Creating twitter like loading spinner using mat-spinner.
+## Creating loading spinner with background using mat-spinner.

 If you observe the above picture there are two main elements are there

-1. One circular track with color opacity.
+1. One circular track with color opacity (which acts as background).
 2. Other one is animating circle.

-To animvate `mat-progress-spinner` along a fixed visible track we can use two `mat-spinner` elements.
+To animate `mat-progress-spinner` along a fixed visible track or to load the spinner with background we can use two `mat-spinner` elements.

-One element will act as circular track.
+One element will act as circular track i.e., background.
 So we can use `mat-progress-spinner` with determinate mode and value as "100" to complete the circle.

 Other will be regular indeterminate progress spinner element which is nothing but animating circle.